MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/administration.md

 >Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 > ![Security icon](../media/security-update.png)
-A wide-spread ransomware attack, known as “WannaCrypt”, targets Windows systems that do not yet have the latest updates.
+A wide-spread ransomware attack, known as "WannaCrypt," targets Windows systems that do not yet have the latest updates.
 Given the severity of this threat, immediately update your Windows systems.
 [Learn more](https://blogs.technet.microsoft.com/msrc/2017/05/12/customer-guidance-for-wannacrypt-attacks/).